Course Outline

 Testing and Evaluating ML Algorithms

-- Generalization, overfitting, and model validation techniques
+- Generalization, overfitting, and model validation techniques for government projects

 - Evaluation strategies: holdout, cross-validation, bootstrapping